pivotal/docs-tap/learning-center/local-install-guides/deploying-to-minikube.md

 Where:

 - `ingressDomain` is `<your-local-ip>.nip.io` if you are using a `nip.io` DNS address.
-Details on this is provided in the following section.
+Details about this are provided in the following section.
 - `workshops.example.com` is `<your-local-ip>.nip.io`

 ## <a id="use-nip-io-dns-address"></a> Using a `nip.io` DNS address